jeffdruid/weather-now/README.md

 ### Cache Data

-- TODO
 - Use cache to store the weather data.
-(Future feature)
+  - This cache feature aims to optimize data retrieval processes by locally storing previously fetched weather information.
+    - By utilizing cache storage, the application can reduce reliance on external API calls and minimize response times.

 ### Color code the temperature.

-- TODO
+- Color-coded temperature representation helps the user with a better data visualization and enhancing experience within the Weather Now application.

 ## Deployment